1 844-435-7637 (US Toll-Free) +1 (212) 221-7606 (International) [email protected]

 Dr. Ahiwalay joined HelpMeSee as an Instructor and Subject Matter Expert.
 He performed fellowships at two of India’s top eye hospitals, a fellowship in phacoemulsification at Sankara Nethralaya and another in medical retina at Aravind Eye Hospital.

 In his role at HelpMeSee, Dr. Ahiwalay leads the MSICS Simulation-based Training Course (MSTC) delivery at the Learning Development/Training Center in Mumbai.
 He also trains the HelpMeSee team of instructors.
-He advises on the development of the MSICS surgery simulators from a training perspective.
+He advises on the development of the MSICS surgery simulation from a training perspective.
 In addition to his work with HelpMeSee, Dr. Ahiwalay practices cataract and anterior segment surgery extensively and has vast experience in MSICS practice and training.

 Akshay Gopinathan Nair, MBBS, DNB (Ophthalmology), FLVPEI (Ophthalmic Plastic Surgery & Ocular Oncology)

-Simulation Subject Matter Expert
+Subject Matter Expert

 Dr. Nair joined HelpMeSee in 2017, working today as a Simulation Subject Matter Expert.
 He has a Master of Science degree from Sankara Nethralaya Eye Hospital in Chennai, India.